diazod/git-prune/README.md

 # Git prune plugin
-This plugin allows you to delete and clean the branches that are already merged in your git repositories, including local and remote branches.
+This plugin allows you to delete all branches that are already merged in your local repository or/and that were merged in your remote repository (/origin)

 ## Instalation